ryanliu1021/AWSQuickStart/README.md

 * KeyPair.
 * In order to use the Aviatrix Controller first you need to accept the terms and subscribe to it in the AWS Marketplace.
 Click [here](https://aws.amazon.com/marketplace/pp?sku=zemc6exdso42eps9ki88l9za)

-> Note: this script does **NOT** check that the subnet selected is on the same VPC selected and on the right AvailabilityZone, you need to make sure you are selecting the right combination.
+> Note: this script does **NOT** check that the subnet selected is on the same VPC selected, you need to make sure you are selecting the right combination.

 > Note 2: this script does **NOT** check that an Internet Gateway is created and attached to the VPC.
 If this is missing there will be no way to access the Aviatrix Controller.